 This form of stretching will help you to warm-up your muscles, increase your blood flow, and loosen your joints.
 These stretches are best performed when you stretch the entire body:

 Dynamic stretches are also known as “sport-specific” stretches, as they simulate the exercise or sport you are preparing to perform.
 For instance, if you’re going to be doing a workout that includes bench press for the chest muscles, then simulate this movement doing a standing bench press with my arms.

 These stretches are best performed pre-workout, as it is an excellent way to prepare your muscles for intense activity or resistance training.

 - Elevate muscle temperature – Key to avoiding injury, as your muscles are more elastic when warm, and more stiff and rigid when cold.

-- Very safe with low risk of injury and muscle strain – just make sure movements are generally slow, controlled, and rhythmic
+- Very safe with a low risk of injury and muscle strain – just make sure movements are generally slow, controlled, and rhythmic.

 - Can be performed in a shorter time than static stretching

 The stretches below in quick succession are simple, basic stretches that will fully prepare you for your workout routines or any physical activity.
 Follow them correctly in the order listed one after the other, and your risk of muscle strain or injury is greatly reduced.
 You can go through the entire routine in 1 to 2 minutes.

 - 1 minute light cardio – hopping in place